 - The GP was not a NET expert but he analysed the blood results, considered my healthy outlook; and then used his instincts and training to send me to a specialist (i.e. he was suspicious of ‘something’).

-‘If your Doctors don’t suspect it – they won’t detect it’ is a great cliché – but not practical at primary care.
+‘If you don’t suspect it – you won’t detect it’ is a great NET cliché – but simply not practical to expect at primary care and IMHO almost impossible.
 There are 200 different cancer types and some have a bunch of sub-types.
-And at primary care level, you can add another 10,000 non-cancer conditions.
-It’s impossible for anyone to know everything about every cancer BUT ……. a referral for something else can be a trigger for a diagnosis of Cancer.
-In fact, I suspect this is a very frequent scenario.
+And at primary care level, you can add another 100,000 non-cancer conditions.
+It’s impossible for anyone to know everything about every single condition, let alone every single cancer BUT ……. a referral for something else can very often be a trigger for a diagnosis of Cancer.
+In fact, I suspect this is a very frequent scenario which often fails to make the patient survey data.
 A picture of your insides is key, regardless of what your physician is suspecting.
-In short, you don’t really need to suspect NETs to detect it.
+If you can see it, you can normally detect it.

-However……if your Doctors don’t suspect something, they won’t detect anything!
+……if your Doctors don’t suspect something, they won’t detect anything!

 Thanks for reading